 ROD performance index

-The ROD performance index (formerly known as ROD OLA metric) was introduced to track the level of Grid Oversight service delivered by Operations Centres according to RP OLA.
+The Regional Operator on Duty (ROD) performance index was introduced to track the level of Grid Oversight service delivered by Operations Centres according to RP OLA.

 The index was accepted during Technical Forum 2011 in Lyon and is available on EGI Operations Portal.